kovidgoyal/calibre/manual/edit.rst

 Editing E-books
 ========================

-|app| has an integrated e-book editor that can be used to edit books in the
-EPUB and AZW3 (Kindle) formats.
+calibre has an integrated e-book editor that can be used to edit books in the EPUB and AZW3 (Kindle) formats.
 The editor shows you the HTML and CSS that is used internally inside the book files, with a live preview that updates as you make changes.
 It also contains various automated tools to perform common cleanup and fixing tasks.

-You can use this editor by right clicking on any book in |app| and selecting :guilabel:`Edit book`.
+You can use this editor by right clicking on any book in calibre and selecting :guilabel:`Edit book`.

 .. image:: images/edit-book.png